saksham-malhotra-27/javascript-interview-questions/Objects/Readme.md

 + This chain enables inheritance.

 ### 2. prototype property on functions ( constructors )
-+ The prototype property exists on functions only, specifically constructor functions, and is used as a blueprint for objects created by the function.
++ The prototype property exists on functions only, (classes as well) specifically constructor functions, and is used as a blueprint for objects created by the function.
 + Objects created with new inherit from the constructor function’s prototype.

 ### 3. __proto__ Property